natcap/invest.users-guide/source/crop_production.rst

 Additional Regression Data Needs
 --------------------------------

  + **Fertilization rate per crop (CSV)** This is a CSV table that contains crop names, and application rates for nitrogen, phosphate, and potassium.
-An example table is included below
+An example table is included below that is derived from the median values of observed CBI fertilization rates.
+Users can explore the raw CBI data in `CropProduction\model_data\cbi_mod_yield_use_as_check`.

 .. csv-table::
   :file: crop_production/crop_fertilization_rates.csv
   :header-rows: 1
-  :name: Crop Fertilization Rate Example
+  :name: Crop Fertilization Rate Example.
+Values come from the median of observed distribution of CBI fertilizer rates.